AmosChenZixuan/Azurtelier.com/README.md

 ## Addtional Features by Me

 - Internationalization.
 Support English and Chinese.
-- Customized Font: EN - Pangolin, ZH - ZCOOL KuaiLe
+- Customized Font
-- Static Deployment on Github pages
+- Spotify API displaying currently playing songs
+- Image Gallery and Previewer (Work in Progress)

 ## Original Features From the Template